 Many Grazing Associations within Wales have accepted Glastir as a collective support mechanism for commons grazing based upon the management of stocking patterns and numbers of animals.
 The principal concerns with Glastir Commons relate to the inability of the scheme to adapt to tried and tested grazing patterns and the lack of tools in the scheme to deal with grazing issues apart from overgrazing.
-A review of the way in which Glastir prescription are implemented is necessary to allow the scheme to be more adaptive to pre-existing grazing patterns that suit the terrain, location and type of common.
-Many graziers expressed concern with regard to the further livestock reductions required to meet Glastir Commons Advanced, which includes capital payments for works such as bracken and gorse control.
+A review of the way in which Glastir prescriptions are implemented is necessary to allow the scheme to be more adaptive to pre-existing grazing patterns that suit the terrain, location and type of common.
 As considered previously the dominant underlying message of destocking is a disincentive to the exercise of grazing and to investment in hill flocks.

-- Ensure that Glastir agreements support local grazing practice - Provide the capacity for the Glastir Contract Managers to make informed, local decisions based upon the circumstance rather than formulation - Open discussions with Grazing Association about what successful outcomes might look like within a Glastir scheme and how they relate and support good grazing practice - Explain what favourable status is, how it can be achieve and over what period of time - Quantify 'real life' costs in setting Glastir Advanced budgets for capital works
+- Ensure that Glastir agreements support local grazing practice - Provide the capacity for the Glastir Contract Managers to make informed, local decisions based upon the circumstance rather than formulation - Open discussions with Grazing Association about what successful outcomes might look like within a Glastir scheme and how they relate and support good grazing practice - Explain what favourable status is and what it looks like, how it can be achieved and over what period of time - Quantify 'real life' costs in setting Glastir Advanced budgets for capital works - Investigate options around results based outcomes for environmental delivery

-Glastir Commons provides long term resilience for commons by supporting activities which sustain grazing and increase flexibility of grazing practice.
+Glastir Commons provides long term resilience for commons by supporting activities that sustain grazing and increase flexibility of grazing practice.
 Glastir recognises and supports local commoning practice and seasonal patterns.
 Contracts meet the specific needs of the common, its environment and prepares the common for the next generation of graziers.

-(VII) Set out a timetable and action plan for the implementation of Part 2 of the Commons Act within Wales and the establishment of Commons Councils
+(VII) Set out a timetable and action plan for the implementation of Part 2 of the Commons Act within Wales and the establishment of Commons Councils.